Seeress (Germanic): Activities

-Sitting out

 Chanting

 In the Roman era, the Germanic word for chanting was similar to the reconstructed Proto-Germanic form *ʒalđran, which later evolved into Old Norse galdr ("song, charm; witchcraft, sorcery"), OHG galtar ("incantation, charm") and Old English ʒealdor with the same meaning, also rendered as galdor ("sound, song, incantation, spell, enchantment").
 It is derived from *ʒalanan, which became ON gala ("to crow, sing"), OHG galan ("to incantate") and OE ʒalan ("to sing").
 It is related to the English nightingale and yell, to Latin gallus ("cock") and it appears in ON gylfra ("witch").
 The many uses of chanting are revealed in the words that are derived from galdr, such as galdrabók ("book of magic"), galdrasmiðja ("objects used for magic"), galdravél ("a magic device"), galdrahríð ("magic storm"), galdrastafir ("magical characters") and valgaldr (a kind of Odinic necromancy).
 The modern Swedish word galen ("crazy", literally "having been chanted") is derived from the word for this practice.

 Other names for the songs are varðlok(k)ur and seiðlæti, where the latter simply means "seiðr songs".
 The former term is more complex, and scholars such as Cleasby and Vigfússon, Tolley, Strömbäck and Price have derived it from vǫrðr ("guard, protector").
 Several scholars have also compared it to the Scotting dialect word warlock, and scholars such as Cleasby, Vigfússon and Strömbäck consider it to be the origin of the Scottish word.
 Katherine Morris translates the word as "warlock-song".